jlgarrett/Masters_Projects/Telescope.md

 The goal in this project is to determine how to control that deployment electronically.
 Students from the Mechanical Engineering department have already developed a mechanical prototype for the deployment.
 Your goal is to develop the strategy to extend the secondary mirror and focus the lens while controlling the 2-4 actuators.
 Optionally, you could look into the optical design as well.

-In this thesis, you will learn about:
+In this project, you will learn about:
 - Electro-mechanical actuation in space
 - Control of mechanical actuators
 - Telescope optics